shpetimselaci/codenotary-fullstack-challenge/README.md

 - Application has a frontend that displays accounting information and allows to create new records.

 #### The solution should:

 - Have a readme
 - Have a documented API
 - Have docker-compose so it is easy to run.

 ## Tech stack

-- React.js for the frontend & TRPC
+- React.js for the frontend with TanStack & TRPC
-- Node.js with TRPC
+- Node.js with TRPC & Express
 - ImmuDB for the database
 - Docker & docker compose to run everything via one command